Note: This blog was updated on 30 November 2022.

 Great marketers understand the power of data.

 They know that their marketing will be improved by collecting and analysing data, then making evidence-led decisions.
+Data also gives them confidence that their marketing is working.

 Time and time again though, we find otherwise great firms failing to collect even basic information about new enquiries.
 There are many reasons why: